Troopers Investigate Fatal Crash on Interstate 55 - Picayune Item

 Troopers Investigate Fatal Crash on Interstate 55

 Manchac– On Sunday, May 23rd, 2021, just before 01:00 A.M.
 Troopers from Louisiana State Police Troop L were dispatched to a three vehicle fatal crash on Interstate 55 near Manchac in Tangipahoa Parish.
 The crash has claimed the life of one driver.
-The identity of the driver is being withheld pending notification to next of kin.
+The driver of the Toyota Corolla has been identified as 28-year-old Sarah Martin of Ponchatoula..

 The initial investigation led Troopers to determine that the crash occurred as a 2014 Toyota Corolla was traveling northbound on Interstate 55.
 For reasons still under investigation, the Toyota Corolla veered onto the right shoulder and crashed into a 2000 Ford Explorer that was parked and abandoned on the right shoulder.
 After striking the Ford Explorer, the Toyota Corolla traveled over the right guardrail and landed upside down in the water becoming completely submerged.
 Due to the previous impact, the abandoned Ford Explorer was forced into the lanes of travel and struck a 2010 Toyota Tacoma in the left lane.